 It's TV streaming devices, tablets, apps, watches, and more.
 It's an ever-changing landscape.
 While there are some limitations to programmatic's success on mobile, it does provide users with a broad reach with little excess effort.

-While traditional marketing efforts had to be negotiated on each platform, digital allows its users to bid across multiple platforms to reach its audience.
+While traditional marketing efforts had to be negotiated on each platform, digital allows users to bid across multiple platforms to reach their audience.

 In digital marketing, finding your ideal audience is crucial.
 Target's digital capabilities are helping marketers easily reach that goal.

 The best part of any digital marketing automation is that it saves you time and effort.
 Even more than monetary investment, time can be a business' most precious resource.